-Susan is now 40 years of age, with a feisty four year old and has decided to undergo a risk-reducing salpingo-oophorectomy (RRSO).
+Susan is now 40 years of age with a feisty 4 year-old and has decided to undergo a risk-reducing salpingo-oophorectomy (RRSO) because she carries a BRCA1 mutation.
 Susan's gynecologist performs a laparoscopic RRSO.
 After surgery, Susan meets with her doctor to review the pathology report, which shows some atypical cells in the fallopian tubes, called serous tubal intraepithelial carcinoma (STIC).

-Questions
+Questions -

-Are any special procedures part of a (RRSO) surgery?
+Are any special procedures part of a RRSO?

 RRSO is usually performed as a minimally invasive (laparoscopic) surgery that takes approximately 60 to 90 minutes.
-This outpatient surgery is usually performed with several small incisions.
-All ovarian tissue and as much fallopian tube as possible is carefully removed from its junction with the uterus.
-The abdomen is thoroughly inspected and a pelvic wash called cytology is performed.
-The ovaries and tubes are then cut into very small sections (2 to 3 mm) so that each section is carefully examined by the pathologist for early cancer or pre-cancer.
-It is very important that this special pathology is done in order to detect very tiny cancers that could already be present.
-The entire fallopian tube must be examined in careful detail as many of the pre-cancer and early cancer changes are found in the fallopian tube.
+This outpatient surgery usually requires several small incisions.
+The abdomen is inspected thoroughly and a pelvic wash is collected for cytology to see if abnormal cells are present before the fallopian tubes and ovaries are manipulated.
+The blood supply to the ovary and tube is interrupted at 2 cm or more away from the ovary to ensure that all the ovarian tissue is removed.
+As much fallopian tube as possible is carefully removed from its junction with the uterus.
+An initial inspection by the pathologist is performed during the procedure to see if obvious cancer is present.
+After surgery, the ovaries and tubes are cut into 2-3 mm sections so that each section can be carefully examined by the pathologist for early cancer or pre-cancer.
+This special pathology procedure is critical to detect microscopic cancer and differs from the typical processing of tubes and ovaries for benign gynecologic surgery.
+The entire fallopian tube must be examined in careful detail as most of the pre-cancer and early cancer changes are found in the fallopian tube rather than the ovary.

-What is the benefit of risk reducing (RRSO) surgery?
+What is the benefit of RRSO?

-RRSO prevents approximately 80 percent of ovarian/ fallopian tube and peritoneal cancer in women who carry BRCA1 and BRCA2 mutations.
-Current guidelines recommend RRSO for women between the ages of 35 and 40, although delaying until mid-forties in women with BRCA2 mutations may be considered because the incidence of ovarian cancer is approximately 1 percent for women under age 50.
+RRSO prevents approximately 80% of ovarian/fallopian tube and peritoneal cancer in women who carry BRCA1 and BRCA2 mutations.
+Current guidelines recommend RRSO for women between the ages of 35 and 40, although delaying until mid-forties in women with BRCA2 mutations may be considered because the incidence of ovarian cancer is approximately 1% for women under age 50.
 Breast cancer risk may also be reduced by premenopausal RRSO.
 One study has shown that RRSO surgery also reduces death from all causes in women with BRCA1 and BRCA2 mutations as well as deaths specifically from breast and ovarian cancer.
-One caution is that women can still get primary peritoneal carcinoma, an ovarian-like cancer, after RRSO, however the risk is very low, particularly when the ovaries and fallopian tubes were carefully examined for early cancers.
+One caution is that women can still get primary peritoneal carcinoma, an ovarian-like cancer, after RRSO; however, the risk is very low, particularly when the ovaries and fallopian tubes are removed in their entirety and carefully examined for early cancers.